danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 When your code finally compiles there's an assurance that It won't fail easily at runtime (Panics can still occur).
 It also makes it easy to refactor code.
 If you rename a function or a variable that's used in multiple places, you'll have to hunt them down and change all of them else your code won't compile.

-In a dynamic language, the program will start executing and it will only fail when you try to use the non-existent method.
+In a dynamic language, the program starts executing and it will only fail when you try to use the non-existent method.

 ### Fast compiler